-- Submit all required documents to Student Financial Services
+- Upload all required documents to your OSAP portal

-- At this time, students are required to pay for their courses up front.
+Note: At this time, students are required to pay for their courses up front.
 You cannot defer your fees for part-time courses.
-For other payment arrangement details, go to: Admissions - Paying Your Fees.
+For other payment arrangement details, go to: Admissions - Paying your fees.

 Part-time or full-time OSAP application